citrix/workspace-linux-oem-guide/docs/customize.md

 You are not required to obtain and install root certificates on the user device to use the certificates from these Certificate Authorities.
 However, if you choose to use a different Certificate Authority, you must obtain and install a root certificate from the Certificate Authority on each user device.

-Important: Citrix Receiver does not support keys of more than 4096 bits.
+Important: Citrix Workspace app does not support keys of more than 4096 bits.
 You must ensure that the Certificate Authority root and intermediate certificates, and your server certificates, are a maximum of 4096 bits long.

-**Note**: Citrix Receiver for Linux 13.0 uses c\_rehash from the local device.
+**Note**: Citrix Workspace app for Linux 13.0 uses c\_rehash from the local device.
 13.1 onwards uses the ctx\_rehash tool as described in the following steps.

 #### Use a root certificate